unoplatform/uno.toolkit.ui/doc/controls/CardAndCardContentControl.md

 # Card & CardContentControl

 > [!TIP]
 > This guide covers details for `Card` and `CardContentControl` specifically.
-If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.
+If you are just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) page to make sure you have the correct setup in place.

 ## Summary
 `Card` and `CardContentControl` represent controls identifiable as a single, contained unit used to visually group related child content and actions that relate information about a subject.